Concentration (game show): Home games

 The Milton Bradley Company introduced the first commercial version of Concentration in 1958 and subsequently released 24 editions of the game until 1982.
 Owing to common superstition, these releases were numbered 1–12 and 14–25, skipping 13.
 It was tied with Password as the most prolific of Milton Bradley's home versions of popular game shows, and was produced well after the Jack Narz era ended in 1978 (albeit without ever including elements from that version).

 Pressman Games published two editions of the Classic Concentration home game in 1988.
 More recently, Endless Games has released two versions of Concentration since 1998.
 The Endless versions were modeled similar to Classic Concentration home game with the rebuses designed by Steve Ryan, who created puzzles for Classic Concentration.

 Two computer versions of Classic Concentration were released by Softie for MS-DOS systems, as well as the Apple II and Commodore 64.
 A Nintendo Entertainment System version was also released by GameTek.
 Tiger Electronics also marketed a hand-held version of the game in 1999 using the Narz-era theme and the 1960s–1978 logo.

-There were also books based on the TV shows.
-Three issues for the original were released in 1971, written and designed by Norman Blumenthal.
-Each issue of this collection featured 36 rebus puzzles, 30 standard and six "super puzzles".
+The computer versions largely play similar to the Trebek-hosted show, but lack the "TAKE!" cards.

 In 1991, the book Classic Concentration: The Game, The Show, The Puzzles, written by the show's puzzle designer Steve Ryan (and plugged on the air), was released.
 The book features 152 puzzles that were used on the show; the first 48 puzzles are exposed in their entirety, whereas the remaining 104 are first presented partially revealed on one page, then fully revealed on the next, with all puzzle solutions featured in the back of the book.
 The book also features a detailed history of Concentration and an introduction by executive producer Mark Goodson.

 A video slot machine based on the 1958–1973 version was released for American casinos by Bally Gaming Systems.

 In 2007, Reflexive Arcade released a downloadable version of Concentration based on the Classic Concentration format and bonus round with newer puzzles and prizes.
 In 2008, Glu Mobile released a mobile version of Concentration based on the PC downloadable version, with the look of the original 1958–1973 series.

 Episode status

 Some kinescope recordings of the 1958–1973 version are held at the Library of Congress.
 Shokus Video (a service specializing primarily in public domain offerings) offers a Hugh Downs-hosted tournament episode from 1967.
+Meanwhile The Paley Center for Media has a handful of kinescope recordings as well as two color videotape episodes, one from January 13, 1971 and one from October 17, 1972.
+The first five minutes of the July 23, 1971, episode are available to watch on YouTube.

-Buzzr currently airs episodes of the 1970s syndicated version of Concentration starting with episodes from 1976.
+Buzzr currently airs episodes of Classic Concentration and the 1970s syndicated version of Concentration starting with episodes from 1976.